profbass/cantilevers/README.md

-Bolt Base-2018 Theme
+Bolt Cantilevers Theme
 ====================

-Base-2018 is a clean theme for Bolt, built on top of [Bulma][bulma].
+Cantilevers is a clean theme for Bolt, built on top of [Bulma][bulma].
 To learn more about specific Bulma components, check out the [Bulma Documentation][bulma-docs].

-Features included with Base-2018
+Features included with Cantilevers
 --------------------------------

-Base-2018 comes with all of the great features that are found in Bolt, the Bulma framework, and a few things more.
+Cantilevers comes with all of the great features that are found in Bolt, the Bulma framework, and a few things more.
 Simply put, if it works in Bulma, it will work in Bulma for Bolt.
 The theme also includes: